Have you ever wondered how to ground an

 The top surface is static dissipative.
 (The side that is blue, gray, or green.)

-The bottom surface is impregnated with carbon which is why it is black.
+The bottom surface is conductive.
+Since it is impregnated with carbon, it is black.

 A material is static dissipative if it offers between 1 x 10e6 and less than 1 x 10e12 ohms of resistance.

-A material is conductive if it offers less than 1 x 10e6 ohms of resistance.
+A material is conductive if it offers less than 1 x 10e6 ohms resistance.